Search

 Educators who recently attended a webinar held by the National Center for School Safety highlighted cost, sustainability, and staffing capacity as major factors when selecting a safety program for their school district.

 The webinar was designed to help schools decide what programs are right for them.
-The speakers were Justin Heinze, an educational psychologist and Assistant Professor at the University of Michigan School of Public Health, and Rachel Masi, the research director for Sandy Hook Promise.
+The speakers were Justin Heinze, an educational psychologist and Assistant Professor at the University of Michigan School of Public Health, and Rachel Masi, research consultant with Sandy Hook Promise.

 Heinze and Masi stressed that schools should start with a needs assessment and identify available resources to implement a program.